Decompositions of Schur block products: ON THE SET WITH AND

 By the theorem there exists for $n \geq n_0$ a self-adjoint operator $ T$ with $\|T\|_1 =1$ and $\max\{|\mathrm{ tr} (YT)| \, : Y \in \cc\,\} < 3n^{-(1/2)}.$ Let $E$ be the range projection for the positive part of $T$ then $\mathrm{tr}( 3n^{-(1/2)}(2E-I)T ) = 3n^{-(1/2)}$ so $ 3n^{-(1/2)}(2E-I)$ is not a in $\cc.$ \end{proof}

 {\bf{{The Maple}} code}

 As mentioned above we got the inspiration to the content of Theorem \ref{random} from experiments with Maple and random matrices.
 Below we present the Maple code, and we are very thankful to our colleague S{\o}ren Eilers who was very helpful in getting the program to work.
-He has very often advocated for the use of Maple as a source of inspiration for mathematical insights, and we are happy to tell, that this idea has been successful here.
+He has in \cite{EJ} advocated for the use of Maple as a source of inspiration for mathematical insights, and we are happy to tell, that this idea has been successful here.

-The user chooses $n,$ the dimension named {\em dim}, then the program chooses a random $n \times n$ random matrix with integer values in the set $[-99, 99],$ and then takes its symmetric part, which is denoted $sN.$ Then the first Schatten norm of the symmetric matrix $sN$ is computed and the operator $T$ is defined as $T := (1/\|sN\|_1)sN. $ The maximization of $|\mathrm{tr}\big((R\circ C) T)| $ is then based on Lemma \ref{maxlemma} item(ii), and in the end the program compares the value found with the theoretical estimate of Theorem \ref{random}.
+The user chooses $n,$ the dimension named {\em dim}, then the program chooses an $n \times n$ matrix with random integer values in the set $[-99, 99],$ and then takes its symmetric part, which is denoted $sN.$ Then the first Schatten norm of the symmetric matrix $sN$ is computed and the operator $T$ is defined as $T := (1/\|sN\|_1)sN. $ The maximization of $|\mathrm{tr}\big((R\circ C) T)| $ is then based on the result from Lemma \ref{maxlemma} item(i), which easily may be transformed into a few lines of Maple code.
+In the end, the program compares the maximal value times the square root of the dimension $n$ in the variable {\em MaxSqrtDim}.
+According to Theorem \ref{random} this value should be at most 3 in at least half of the experiments.
+In my experiments it is always less than 2.5.